The Transition Programme aims to prepare students with confidence and independence for life outside the school environment.

 Students will have the opportunity to be involved in pre-vocational work experience in areas such as domestic skills, living skills, office work and supported workplaces.

-Students are introduced to common digital systems and patterns that exists.
+Students are introduced to common digital systems and patterns that exist.
 Students describe how information systems meet information, communication and recreation needs.

 Through discussion with teachers, students learn to apply safe practices to protect themselves and others as they interact online for learning and communicating.